-Welcome to my web site.
-As a resident of the 39th District for 40 years, I've worked with many dedicated citizens to improve the quality of life in our neighborhoods, in Fairfax County, and in Virginia.
-Each year, I take on the challenge of bringing these issues and your concerns to the General Assembly.
+As a resident of the 39th District since college, I've worked along side countless dedicated citizens to improve the quality of life in our neighborhoods, Fairfax County, and Virginia.
+I'm honored to take on the challenge of bringing these issues and your concerns to the General Assembly.

 THE GENERAL ASSEMBLY

 Regrettably, downstate Republicans are attempting to overturn the Governor's appointment of a Fairfax judge to the Virginia Court of Appeals.
 If they succeed, there'll be no judge on the Appellate or Supreme courts who has dealt with legal issues unique to almost 1 in 5 Virginians who live inside the beltway or Fairfax County.

 The fight to control Women's Health decisions remains intense as discussed in these links: